Datun: A Month-Long Meditation Retreat

 Tashi Colman

-A student of Chogyam Trungpa Rinpoche and Dzongsar Khyentse Rinpoche who sat his first datun more than forty years ago, Tashi was Dzongsar Khyentse Rinpoche’s secretary from 2013-2023.
+A student of Chogyam Trungpa Rinpoche and Dzongsar Khyentse Rinpoche, who sat his first datun more than forty years ago, Tashi was Dzongsar Khyentse Rinpoche’s secretary from 2013 to 2023.
 He still sees datun as one of the best and most powerful foundations of all Buddhist practice.
-For more than twenty years, he also worked on holistic progress measures in Nova Scotia and Bhutan and is author of What Really Counts: The Case for a Sustainable and Equitable Economy (Columbia University Press, 2021).
+For more than twenty years, he also worked on holistic progress measures in Nova Scotia and Bhutan and is the author of What Really Counts: The Case for a Sustainable and Equitable Economy (Columbia University Press, 2021).

 Ken Einhorn